zeromind-xyz/job-hunting-playbook/notes/Scratch.md

 	2. Signals of competence.
 	3. Types of compensation.
 	4. Wealth creation involves holding equity.
 But more importantly, if you **develop true signals** of competence, you can systematically achieve high equity and compensation.
-2. How to build true signals?
+2. Founder Mindset enables you to create value.
 	1. Internal process
 	2. Choosing the right environment (i.e. choosing where to work)
-3. Speed matters.
 4. Trade-offs (remote / in-person, small / big, choosing a region, etc.).